shipshapecode/ember-3d-nav/README.md

 `multiColor (optional)`

 `nav-container` accepts a parameter `multiColor`, which is a boolean.
 You can set `multiColor` to true, which will enable class names like `color-1`, `color-2`, `color-3` etc. on the nav-marker, so you can specify different colors for the indicator.

+`useHeadroom (optional)`

+`nav-trigger-container` accepts a parameter `useHeadroom`, which is a boolean.
+If you set `useHeadroom` to true, the header will disappear as you scroll down and reappear when you scroll back up, using headroom.js.

 You currently must define your links in an array, so we can easily determine the selected index.
 Each item must have a `type`, `text` and `href` or `linkTo`.
 Please see the following example: